Graduate Study at UIC

 - Graduate work completed in the senior year at UIC that was not applied to the baccalaureate.

-Additionally, 32 hours may be granted to a doctoral student with a previous master’s degree.
+Additionally, 32 hours of advanced standing credit may be granted to a doctoral student with a previous master’s degree.
 The director of graduate studies will determine whether the 32 hours should be granted when the student applies for admission to the program.
 Technically, this is not transfer credit and does apply to any of the limits listed below.

 To be considered for transfer, graduate work must have been completed in an accredited institution approved by one of the regional accreditation associations or by the agencies recognized by the Council for Higher Education Accreditation, and must meet the quality and content of courses offered at UIC.